kdeldycke/chessboard/README.rst

 Motivation
 ----------

-This project is a playground to test some optimization strategies in Python.
+This project is a playground to test some optimization strategies in Python, but is essentially an exemple of a real-life Python package, and serve me as a boilerplate project for future CLI.

 Development philosophy